-Note: On December 15, 2022, the California Public Utilities Commission (CPUC) issued a decision to modify the state's solar program.
-The new Solar Billing Plan will impact new solar customers that submit an application after April 14, 2023.
+Note: Recently, the California Public Utilities Commission (CPUC) issued decisions that impact the state Net Energy Metering (NEM), Net Energy Metering Aggregation (NEMA), and Virtual Net Energy Metering (VNEM) programs.
+The new programs will impact only new residential solar customers that submit an application after April 14th, 2023 and NEMA/VNEM applications submitted after February 14th 2024.
 For more details, download the Solar Billing Plan (PDF).
 You can also download the Solar billing FAQ (PDF).

 What is the NEM program?